What complaints can I contact the pelvic physiotherapists at EBP Studio Amsterdam with?

-Your pelvic floor muscles play a crucial role in the movement of our bodies.
-Additionally, these pelvic floor muscles often contribute to back and pelvic problems.
-A disrupted function of the pelvic floor muscles can manifest in several ways.
+Everyone has a pelvic floor and therefore pelvic floor muscles.
+Your pelvic floor muscles play an important role in moving our body.
+In addition, these muscles often play a role in back and pelvic problems.
+A disturbed function of the pelvic floor muscles can be expressed in several ways.

 - Pain in/around the pelvis, pelvic floor, back or hip